 Your electronics recycler should indeed be that expert.
 Rather than having site managers contact your company’s C-level staff, try another strategy.
 Everyone is better off when the electronics recycler’s own experts address questions as they arise.
 Not only does it remove the burden of communication off the executive team, but it also helps the recycler further tailor the process down to the finest detail to ensure the needs of each site are met.

 The result is a robust system that provides clarity on process and roles of responsibility.
 For the OEM, the change in the flow of communication was a game-changer.

 Reporting and data collection can easily turn into a laborious and time-consuming endeavor without the right process in place.
 In the case of the OEM, reporting was a returning headache.
 And the issue will likely ring familiar to anyone working with several electronics recyclers, all using different reporting methods.
 Untangling data to meet the reporting requirements is a hassle you can do without.

-It’s crucial to work with an electronics recycler that helps you identify a set of metrics — for instance, unit count, gross weight, net weight by asset type, serial numbers on certain asset streams, breakdown of recycled assets by waste stream, recycling method — to be gathered during processing.
+It’s crucial to work with an electronics recycler that helps you identify a set of metrics.
+For instance, gather information on unit count, gross weight, and net weight by asset type.
+Furthermore, collect the serial numbers on certain asset streams and breakdown of recycled assets by waste stream and recycling method.
 Your electronics recycler should provide reports that are easily translated and include all data points that your departments are required to submit.

-If you, for example, have local special reporting requirements, your e-recycler should share that information in an accessible format, not send you digging for data in a hard-to-decipher report that is not tailored to your business.
-Site consolidations and site closures require a whole different data set, and, again, your electronics recycler should be able to provide clear guidance on the metrics you will need to share with authorities.
+If you, for example, have local special reporting requirements, your e-recycler should share that information in an accessible format.
+The recycler should not send you digging for data in a hard-to-decipher report that is not tailored to your business.
+Site consolidations and site closures require a whole different data set.
+And, again, your electronics recycler should be able to provide clear guidance on the metrics you will need to share with authorities.